Not only is it vital to open a line of credit for your business by obtaining a credit card, but these cards can also provide some welcome rewards.

 The Chase Ink Business Unlimited card stakes its claim to our top spot in the cash back category, thanks to its lack of annual fee and unlimited 1.5% cash back offer.

 This card is a great option for making a big early purchase as well, as its 0% intro APR lasts for 12 months.
-Even if you don’t pay it off in time, you’ll only have to pay a variable APR of 13.24-19.24%, which is definitely on the low side for business credit cards.
+And if you don’t pay it off in time, you’ll pay a variable APR of 18.49-24.49%, which is definitely on the low side for business credit cards.

 In addition, you’ll receive access to a comprehensive selection of travel protections, including a car rental collision waiver, travel and emergency assistance services, roadside assistance, and more.

 Another great choice for a business cash back card, the Capital One Spark Cash Plus card has an intriguing array of advantages and disadvantages compared to Chase Ink Business Unlimited.
 With Spark Cash Plus, you’ll pay a $150 annual fee, but this is offset by the higher cash back rate: an unlimited 2%.

 The Spark Cash Plus bonus offer is a robust $1,000 — a very generous offer, especially considering that it only requires a $5,000 card spend in your first three months.
 If your company is a big spender on the card, you can get an annual $200 bonus for spending $200,000+ in a year.
 You’ll also get free employee cards, roadside assistance, and an extended warranty feature for your purchases.
 And it doesn’t even have any foreign transaction fees!

 What’s the catch?
 We wouldn’t blame you for wondering because, outside of the $150 annual fee (which isn’t even that high), we haven’t mentioned any downsides yet.
 The Spark Cash Plus card does have one somewhat unique weakness: the fact that it’s a pay-in-full card.